Call for Volunteers

 Continuing Medical Education (CME) Committee

-This committee's charge is to serve as a regulatory committee to ensure the Society's CME activities meet the Society's CME mission statement and adhere to all Accreditation Council for Continuing Medical Education (ACCME) accreditation criteria and standards, as well as assigning American Medical Association Physician's Recognition Award (AMA PRA) Category 1 Credits™ and approving continuous certification assessments.
+The charge of the CME Committee is to serve as a regulatory committee to ensure the Society’s CME activities meet the Society’s CME mission statement and adhere to all Accreditation Council for Continuing Medical Education (ACCME) accreditation criteria and standards, as well as assigning American Medical Association Physician’s Recognition Award (AMA PRA) Category 1 Credits™ and approving continuous certification assessments.

 Position Snapshot